lavanyayangala/lavanyayangala/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...learn,upgrade,aim to super job..
+- 🔭 I’m currently working on ...learn,upgrade,aim to super job..💚
 - 🌱 I’m currently learning ...GIT,SALESFORCE,HTML,CSS,JS
 - 👯 I’m looking to collaborate on ...GITHUB,LINKEDIN,YOUTUBE.
 - 🤔 I’m looking for help with ...LEARNING